Basic Thread Concepts

 It is the habit of many mechanics to put the thread-locking compound on the external thread.
 This is typically not an issue, but in some cases this is not appropriate.
 As the parts are threaded together, the excess compounds backs up toward the head of the thread where it spreads about.
 Other parts may be inadvertently contaminated.
 For example, liquid compound applied to the bolt for a cantilever brake boss may end up in the brake arm pivot.
 The compound in this case should be applied in the internal thread, the boss itself.
 Additionally, use care when applying compounds in suspension shocks.
 Think through the process where the excess compound will go, and wipe up the excess after tightening parts.

-- Loctite® 222- a low strength threadlocker (water bottle cage bolts, etc.)
+- Park Tool TLR-1: a medium “service removable” strength threadlocker (water bottle cage bolts, etc.)

-Anti-seize compounds are typically a mixture of finely ground materials, such as nickel, graphite, lead, copper, aluminum, zinc, and molysulfide, mixed with mineral oils.
+Anti-seize compounds, such as Park Tool ASC-1 Anti-Seize Compound, are typically a mixture of finely ground materials, such as nickel, graphite, lead, copper, aluminum, zinc, and molysulfide, mixed with mineral oils.
 These compounds provide a good insulating layer between metals, preventing galling in the threads.
 These compounds provide much longer protection in adverse and wet conditions as compared to grease.
 The various grades and types of compounds will vary with their ability to perform at high temperatures, heavy loads, chemical exposure, and stress.
 However, the stress and loads experienced on the bicycle are less than the automotive uses these compounds are designed for.
 Use care when applying these compounds and follow the safety directions of the manufacturers.

 Washers, Locking washers, and Safety Wire